 For 18 years, Sarah Hatton worked in Information Technology, but it was a job not a passion.
 Then a chance meeting in 2008 introduced Sarah to willow weaving and her life changed forever.
 Sarah made a simple willow flower and was fascinated that you could take a bundle of sticks and make it into something that was not only functional but also beautiful.
-Within a year, Sarah had attended five courses and planted 1200 cuttings of carefully chosen willow to fulfil her need for different sizes and colours.
+Within a year, Sarah had attended eight courses and planted 2000 cuttings of carefully chosen willow to fulfil her need for different sizes and colours.

 In 2012 with a myriad of baskets filling her house she set up her business, Hatton Willow, which she began to grow attending local craft fairs and running courses.
 Sarah started selling her baskets, willow cuttings, bundles of willow both dried and fresh and living willow.